-- an \$8,000 monthly payment and \$25,000 to reflect the uncashed check Senator Sorenson - 2 received just before he joined the Ron Paul campaign."32 - On August 27, 2014, Sorenson entered a guilty plea to a two-count information in which - 4 he admitted switching his support to the Ron Paul campaign "in exchange for concealed - 5 payments that amounted to \$73,000" which "included monthly installments of approximately - 6 \$8,000 each and were concealed by transmitting them to a film production company, then - 7 through a second company, and finally to Sorenson and his spouse."33 Sorenson further stated - 8 that he "knew that agents of [the Committee] would and did falsely omit his name and other - 9 identifying information from required reports to the FEC."34 This was done in part to avoid - potential culpability under the Iowa State Ethics Rules prohibiting sitting Senators from - 11 accepting payment from political committees.35 - 12 Kesari filed a response stating that he cannot adequately address the Complaint due to its - lack of specific factual and legal allegations.36
+- an \$8,000 monthly payment and \$25,000 to reflect the uncashed check Senator Sorenson - 2 received just before he joined the Ron Paul campaign." - On August 27, 2014, Sorenson entered a guilty plea to a two-count information in which - 4 he admitted switching his support to the Ron Paul campaign "in exchange for concealed - 5 payments that amounted to \$73,000" which "included monthly installments of approximately - \$8,000 each and were concealed by transmitting them to a film production company, then - 7 through a second company, and finally to Sorenson and his spouse."
+Sorenson further stated - 8 that he "knew that agents of [the Committee] would and did falsely omit his name and other - 9 identifying information from required reports to the FEC."
+This was done in part to avoid - 10 potential culpability under the Iowa State Ethics Rules prohibiting sitting Senators from - accepting payment from political committees. - The Committee's response questions the basis for determining that the Complaint was an - original complaint and asserts that the Complaint does not specify "which provision of federal - law was violated as a result of the unsubstantiated hearsay allegations" contained in the - 15 Complaint.